 The Concord T-Shirt is super customizable and throughout this sewalong I’ll be showing you two versions, which cover all the bases!

-- Second is a Kelly green shirt, with a scoop neck, three quarter length sleeves with tabs, and the long curved.
+- First is a peony print shirt, with a scoop neck, three quarter length sleeves with tabs, and the long curved hem.

 Because there are so many choices, I highly recommend tracing your pattern pieces – you can make so many Concords but if you cut your tissue (or don’t want to assemble a PDF again) you’d be stuck in the style you first chose.
 So, despite the extra time and effort, I really encourage you to trace!
 Once you’ve chosen your design elements, traced your size, and cut your pattern pieces, it’s time to cut fabric.